HarshDobariya79/InventoryStockManagementSystem/README.md

-### Sem-1 Individual Project for inverntory stock management
+### Sem-1 Individual Project for inventory stock management

 # Inventory Stock Management Program
 This program manages the stock of a store.
 It is written in C and uses a file to store data about the products..